Yoni Chetboun: Political career

 On December 14, 2014, Chetboun left the Jewish Home party, and joined Eli Yishai's new Yachad party.
 He stressed his belief in the fact that the new party could bring unity between all sectors in Israel and provide support for the periphery.
 He was placed second on the party's list for the 2015 Israeli legislative election, but did not receive a seat in the 20th Knesset.

+On 15 January 2018, Chetboun announced he was running for mayor of Netanya in the upcoming municipal elections.
+He garnered 26.71% of the vote in the city, coming second in the race.

 Business career

 In 2011, Chetboun founded Kanaf Strategy, of which he is the executive director.

 He give lectures to companies and public organizations around the world about Israeli security and decision-making under pressure.

 Published works

 In June 2016, Chetboun published a book in Hebrew titled Under Fire (Heb.: Tahat Esh) with Yediot Sfarim Publishing, one of the biggest publishing houses in Israel.
 The book recounts his experiences in the army, including stories from the field and reflection on the effects of service on his family life.
 It gives insight into the actions of Roi Klein and how Chetboun made decisions under fire in the battlefield.
 It also describes his ideas regarding Israeli security.
 The book is being translated into English and French with Gefen Publishing.